-Iran Protests Draw Mixed Reactions From Around the World
+Iran Protests Draw Mixed Reactions From Around The World

 There are then other major players on the international stage that have remained largely silent on the protests.
 French President Emmanuel Macron and German Chancellor Angela Merkel have done little apart from watching the tumultuous events from afar.
 Jeremy Corbyn, the leader of Britain’s Labour Party, has refrained from making any statement as has Italian politician, Federica Mogherini, who has often spoken on the subject of human rights.

 Perhaps in defense of the listless reactions or speechlessness, some have asserted that these protests lack the organization and possibly the stamina of those of 2009.
-This assertion seems irrelevant though.
+This assertion seems irrelevant, though.
 The Iranian protesters are challenging the pillars upon which the theocratic regime rests in a way that has resonated not only throughout the world, despite the silence in some corners, but also in their own country.
 In their struggle, hundreds have been arrested, and two have been tragically killed in the western town of Dorud.
 As such, it is ultimately difficult to justify the muted response or complete absence of engagement on the part of important players on the international stage.